Problem Parrots was established by 3 directors who combined have many years of experience within parrots rescue.

-I'm owned by a flock of macaws who keep me on my toes.
+I am currently owned by a flock of macaws and they most definitely keep me on my toes.

 Hollie: I grew up with small birds, budgies, tiels and lovies, then my auntie bought an african grey when I was a teenager and this was when my love for birds started.